bulsas2/cf-assessment/README.md

 ### Improvements
 - For invalid rows, filter them out and store in a separate file for reconciliation.
 Or to keep it simple, we reject files that don't honor the schema we agreed to.
 - For file ingestion, we create a generic framework driven by metadata so we can onboard new customer and files very quickly.
 Less maintenance and code.
-- For the report, we don't do a union across all customer tables.
+- For the report, we shouldn't do a union across all customer tables.
 This will be an expensive query.
 Instead, create a consolidated table with all customers and the common columns.
 Users can perform multiple queries off of this table.

 ---